RODA/DialogCreator/USER_MANUAL.md

   - Does not dispatch a `change` event automatically.
 If you need handlers to run, call `trigger(name, 'change')` after changing selection.
   - Throws a SyntaxError if the element doesn't exist, the control is missing, the option/row is not found, or the element type doesn't support selection.

+Validation and highlight helpers

+- `addError(name, message)`

+  - Show a tooltip-like validation message attached to the element.
+Multiple distinct messages on the same element are de-duplicated and the first one is shown.

+- `clearError(name, message?)`

+  - Clear a previously added validation message.
+If `message` is provided, only that message is removed; otherwise, all messages for the element are cleared.

+- `addGlow(name)`

+  - Visually highlight the element (adds an outline/glow to draw attention).
+Useful alongside `addError` to signal the field needing attention.

+- `clearGlow(name)`

+  - Remove any visual highlight added by `addGlow`.

 Element-specific notes and examples

 - Input